hasura/graphql-engine/docs/graphql/manual/deployment/graphql-engine-flags/reference.rst

 Server flags
 ^^^^^^^^^^^^

-For ``graphql-engine`` command these are the flags and ENV variables available:
+For the ``graphql-engine`` command these are the available flags and ENV variables:

 .. list-table::